nilofi/misc/packages/js/eslint-config/README.md

 ## Introduction

-If you understand, then you use it.
+If you understand what this is, then you're free to use it.

 ## Contributing